gamalielvj/mexico-states-cities/README.md

 # Mexico-states-cities

 Simple web application (still working on it, mainly backend, I just want functionality).
 I get all the data (JSON) of Mexico, States and Cities, and imported to a PostgreSQL database.
-Added a Person model just to interact with a form with filters select options by Country - States - Cities.
+Added a Person model just to interact with a form with filters select options by Country - States - Cities and Time Zones.
 (In this case is only Mexico, but you can add more data if you want, check it out ./db/seeds.rb).

 What it does
 - CRUD, Basic or default forms.
 (Countries - States - Cities)
 - CRUD, advance form.
-Dynamic dependent drop down list with Jquery (People)
+Dynamic dependent drop down list with Jquery (People , peopleform.js)
 - Show page of a Country and it list the states its owns.
 - Show page of a State and it list the cities its owns.